inloco/kustomize-plugins/kustomizebuild/README.md

-# KustomizeBuild Kustomize Generator Plugin
+# KustomizeBuild Generator

 It is a plugin for [Kustomize](https://github.com/kubernetes-sigs/kustomize) that allows you to run multiple kustomizations at once.
 It receives a list of directories as input, which uses the same syntax as `.gitignore`.

 ## Using

-A KustomizeBuild can be defined as:
+A KustomizeBuild generator can be defined as:

 ```yaml
 # kustomizeBuild.yaml